-Show the image below from INQUIRY FOUR SLIDES from the 1950 census.
-Note that when students view information from the 1960 census, they will see the outdated language "Negro" used to describe all Black populations.
-The term "Black" was not used until the 1970 census.
-Also, point out that census enumerators instructed respondents in 1950 and 1960 to report their race as "Negro" even if they were multiracial, except in certain cases.
+Note that when students view information from the 1960 Census, they will see the outdated language "Negro" used to describe all Black populations.

+The term "Black" was not used until the 1970 Census.
+Also, point out that census enumerators instructed respondents in 1950 and 1960 to report their race as "Negro" even if they were multiracial, except in certain cases (see below, 1950; image included in Inquiry Four Slides).